 Tantalus was one of the most characteristic persons of divine and eternal damnation in Greek Mythology, through whom the controversy as to what is "divine" and "sacred" was stigmatized.

 Tantalus was the ruler of Sipylon (also called Tantalis), a prosperous, fertile region in Lydia, in modern Turkey.

 Tantalus was a son of Zeus, king of the gods and of Nymph Pluto.
 He was the father of Niobe and Pelops, a king of Peloponnese in Southern Greece.

-Zeus loved Tantalus very much, that's why he was very generous with him.
-Therefore, Tantalus was one of the few mortals who were allowed to dine with the gods and take part in their councils.
+Zeus loved Tantalus very much, therefore he was very generous to him.
+For this reason, Tantalus was one of the few mortals who were allowed to dine with the gods and take part in their deliberations.

-Every time Tantalus wanted to drink water, the lake dried up.
-Every time he got hungry and tried to pick some fruits from the trees, the wind took the trees up to the sky.
+Every time Tantalus tried to drink water, the lake dried up.
+Every time he got hungry and tried to pick some fruit from the trees, the wind carried the trees to the sky.

 So Tantalus soon ended up starving and scared.

 This punishment is known today as the "Torment of Tantalus".